jjloomis/adobe-premiere-basic-video-editing/adjusting-the-audio-level-of-a-clip.md

-# Adjusting audio level of a clip
+# Adjusting the audio level of an individual clip

 1. In the Timeline, select the clip you would like to adjust.
 2. Go to `Window` on the menu bar and select `Audio Clip Mixer`.